mvuk/mvuk.github.io/pages/classes/classes_preference.md

 ## Introduction

-A preferences object is created for each user and associated to them.
+Whenever a new [User](/classes_user.html) (or [Actor](/classes_actor.html), which inherits from User) is created, a new preference object is created and associated with it.

 The preference contains all of the settings that a user can adjust that will change their experience within the SafeTow application.

 ## Modules